The Warriors of the Fourth Industrial Revolution | Robotics and AI | ITEK | Megatrends

 The fourth industrial

-revolution is the current environment where disruptive technology trends such
+revolution, the focus of our Technology ETF, is the current environment where disruptive technology trends such

 as the Internet of Things (IoT), Robotics, Artificial intelligence (AI), Future